Raghoeveer/UIDAI_HACKATHON/README.md

 Python | Pandas | NumPy | Matplotlib | Seaborn | Jupyter Notebook

+## 📁 Final Dataset

+- final_processed_data.csv contains the final aggregated dataset at the district level, with computed values for:
+- Clinical Overhead Index (COI)
+- Vaccination Gap
+- Supporting intermediate indicators used in prioritization

+This file is intended to serve as the primary input for visualization, heatmaps, and policy-level analysis.

 ---

 **Outcome:** A concise, explainable framework to support proactive vaccination planning using Aadhaar-based insights, complemented by external reference data.